Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL APPLICATIONS IN WIRELESS NETWORKS

 \subsubsection{Cell-Free Massive MIMO (CFmMIMO)}

-~\\ The implementation of massive multiple-input multiple-output (mMIMO) networks includes two types based on the antenna deployment strategy: collocated and distributed antenna setup \cite{[3.54]}.
-The collocated type is easier in implementation and has low data sharing overhead, which requires less backhaul.
+~\\ The implementation of massive multiple-input multiple-output (mMIMO) networks includes two types based on the antenna deployment strategy: collocated and distributed antenna setup.
+The collocated type is easier to implement and has low data sharing overhead, which requires less backhaul.
 In contrast, the distributed implementation is more complex but gives the network an improved performance, especially in coverage gain.
-Recently, a new promising technology called CFmMIMO has been proposed as an incarnation of the distributed antenna setup \cite{[3.55],[4.58],[4.59]}.
+Recently, a new promising technology called CFmMIMO has been proposed as an incarnation of the distributed antenna setup \cite{[4.58]}.
 CFmMIMO constitutes a radical change in the cellular network paradigm as it eliminates the concept of cells.
-In CFmMIMO, a large number of small, simple geographically distributed BSs, called APs, jointly serve a small number of UEs using the same time-frequency resources via time division duplexing.
+Many small, simple, geographically distributed BSs, called APs, jointly serve a small number of UEs using the same time-frequency resources via time division duplexing.
 APs are connected to a CPU through backhaul links and use the fronthaul to serve the UEs simultaneously, as shown in Fig. \ref{Cell-free}.
 CFmMIMO enhances the UEs connectivity by eliminating inter-cell interference and reducing the path attenuation due to the presence of the UEs near the APs.